OLLIEok/Web3Blog/README.md

 </div>

-# A Great Attempt: Integrating Ton Chain's User Verify Model into the Web2 Platform
+# A Great Attempt: Integrating Ethereum Chain's User Verify Model into the Web2 Platform